community-libs/vaurien/docs/source/index.rst

 Each behavior applied on the request or response going through Vaurien is called a **handler**, and the ini file gets one section per handler.

+You can find a descriptions of all built-in handlers here: :ref:`handlers`.

 Controlling Vaurien live
 ========================